slum117/Projects/README.md

 # Projects
-Projects I've worked on for school.
+Projects/school workI've worked on for school.